barberd/coco9511pak/Basic Patch/README.md

 The 6809 processor used on the Color Computer does not have hardware support for floating point operations, and only has arithmetic functions for 8 and 16 bit addition, 8 and 16 bit subtraction, and 8 bit multiply.
 Division, exponentiation, trigonometric functions, square root, and logarithms are done in software.

 Performing these tasks in software can be time intensive.
-As such, arithmetic processing units such as the Am9511 can be interfaced to the computer to offload these tasks, speeding up processing.
+Arithmetic processing units such as the Am9511 can be interfaced to the computer to offload these tasks, speeding up processing.

-By patching BASIC to use the CoCo Am9511 pak, developers and operators can access the additional speed of the Am9511 with no change to their existing BASIC programs.
+By patching BASIC to use the CoCo Am9511 pak, developers and operators can access the additional speed of the Am9511 with no change to their existing BASIC programs or the need to learn assembly to use the Am9511.

-Additionally, the patch includes 4 new functions not present.
+Additionally, the patch includes 4 new functions not present in the Basic ROMs.
 These are arccos (ACOS), arcsin (ARCSIN), base 10 log (LG10), and pi (APUPI).

 ## Tradeoffs